-- 1) Select the "Proposals" link - 2) Select the "Create NOI" link - 3) Select "NSBRI Announcement Soliciting Postdoctoral Fellowship Applications" from the list of open solicitations - 4) Create the NOI Title - 5) Link the proposal to the Mentor's Organization - 6) Save the NOI - 7) On the "View NOI" page, select the "Proposal Team" link - 8) Select the "Add Team Member" button - 9) Search for the name of the Postdoctoral Fellow, select the Postdoctoral Fellow - 10) On the "Add Team Member" page, Assign Role/Privileges to the Postdoctoral Fellow - 11) Select "Postdoctoral Fellow Role" - 12) Grant Edit privileges to the Postdoctoral Fellow - 13) Select NO to the two questions that follow the section entitled "U.S. Government Agency & International Participation" - 14) Click "Save"
+- 1) Select the "Proposals" link - 2) Select the "Create NOI" link - 3) Select "NSBRI Announcement Soliciting Postdoctoral Fellowship Applications" from the list of open solicitations - 4) Create the NOI Title - 5) Link the proposal to the Mentor's Organization - 6) Save the NOI - 7) On the "View NOI" page, select the "Proposal Team" link - 8) Select the "Add Team Member" button - 9) Search for the name of the Postdoctoral Fellow, select the Postdoctoral Fellow (Note: the Postdoctoral Fellow must be registered in NSPIRES prior to this step.) - 10) On the "Add Team Member" page, assign Role/Privileges to the Postdoctoral Fellow - 11) Select "Postdoctoral Fellow Role" - 12) Grant Edit privileges to the Postdoctoral Fellow - 13) Select NO to the two questions that follow the section entitled "U.S. Government Agency & International Participation" - 14) Click "Save"

-After granting edit privileges, the Postdoctoral Fellow must complete the NOI application.
-The Mentor must submit the NOI to NSBRI after the Postdoctoral Fellow has completed the application.
+After being granted edit privileges by the Mentor, the Postdoctoral Fellow must complete the NOI application.
+The Mentor must submit the NOI to NSBRI through NSPIRES after the Postdoctoral Fellow has completed the application.

 Please refer to the NSPIRES tutorial at http://nspires.nasaprs.com/tutorials/index.html for online help.
 All information entered will remain private until the electronic submission is completed.
-Please note that Notices of Intent are requested, but not required for submission of a Postdoctoral Fellowship Application.
+Please note that Notices of Intent are requested, but not required, for submission of a Postdoctoral Fellowship Application.
 Failure to submit a Notice of Intent will not impact the selection process.